issacchan26/mesh-processing/README.md

 # Mesh processing
 This repo is to provide a series of algorithm to process mesh and point cloud files. \
-It provides format transfer, mesh simplification, mesh rigid transform and annotation transform
+It provides format transfer, mesh simplification, mesh rigid transform and point cloud (.PCD) annotation transform

 ## Getting Started
 Use the pip to install dependencies, you may use conda instead \